Jingfan-Sun/Jingfan-Sun.github.io/_posts/notes/2019-04-22-parallel-patterns.md

 - _Compact_: remove null elements
 - _Expand_: each thread has writes to index with variable stride

 All these three patterns should answer **"where should each thred write its output?"** It all dependes on where other threads write.
-The position where each thread writes can be efficiently calculated with parallel scan.
+The position where each thread writes can be efficiently calculated with parallel scan [4].

 ### Segmented Scan